-“Silence is becoming a commodity for the privileged,” says designer Nathalie Harb.
+“Silence is becoming a commodity for the privileged,” said designer Nathalie Harb.
 To live in an urban environment is to be subject to a torrent of information and distraction, while public space is disappearing in a relentless wave of privatisation.
-The Silent Room responds to this context, providing a cocoon-like space isolated from the city’s noise.
+The Silent Room responded to this context, providing a cocoon-like space isolated from the city’s noise.
 “It offers the luxury of silence to everyone, regardless of background or status.
 It redresses the sonic inequity within the contemporary urban landscape.”

 The Silent Room was inspired by Nathalie Harb’s home city of Beirut.
 “It came out of the very particular soundscape of that city, which is itself a product of the fact that physical space is so limited there.
 Sounds are very close to you, and short and sharp – it’s a hugely saturated environment.”
-The Silent Room, on the other hand, is a place of absence.
+The Silent Room, on the other hand, was a place of absence.

 - Designer: Nathalie Harb